Getting A Job At Amazonn

 - Email writing — in just 100 words you'll have to draft an email that covers all of the key points given to you.

-This part of the test is about getting to know you — your working style, key characteristics, morals and values.
+The Amazon Work Style Assessment is about getting to know you — your working style, key characteristics, morals and values.

 You'll be given a series of statements and asked to rate how much you agree or disagree.